 - Be careful with addresses.
 The address you send claims from needs to be the address used to order with, otherwise the claim may be invalidated.
 So if you move house, let them know immediately.

 - Are you keeping your old mobile number?
-If you port your existing number to the new contract then you might be asked to send, in addition, the very first bill you received showing the original mobile number you were allocated.
+If you port – basically meaning 'to switch' – your existing number to the new contract then you might be asked to send, in addition, the very first bill you received showing the original mobile number you were allocated.